bskemp01/fetching-angular/README.md

 ## Development server

+This is a simple fetch program for Angular.
+This program fetches a list of my cats names and displays them to the screen.

+## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding